Kreusada/Kreusada-Cogs/docs/staff.rst

 - ``dem staffset role <role``

-When the staff command is used, this configured channel will send a message containing the alert, the mention, the location of which the ``staff`` command was used, and the user who executed the command.
+When the staff command is used, this configured channel host a message containing the alert, the mention, the location of which the ``staff`` command was used, and the user who executed the command.

 -----------
 Staff Usage